koester/random-profile-generator/README.md

 $ npm install
 ```

-After that you can run the app using `$ npm run server`.
-To lint your code with ESLint and build a `dist/bundle.js` run `$ npm run build`
+After that you can run the app using `$ npm run start`.
+To lint your code with ESLint and gernerate a minified `dist/bundle.js` simply run `$ npm run build`